What Is GDPR and Why You Should Not Ignore This EU Data Protection Regulation

-Among the things that were updated and reiterated where expansion of the definition of the personal information and further elaboration on the rights and responsibilities of the parties involved in data processing.
+Among the things that were updated and reiterated where the expansion of the definition of personal information and further elaboration on the rights and responsibilities of the parties involved in the data processing.

-Back in January of 2012, the European Commision had announced their intentions to substantially update data protection policies across the European Union.
+Back in January of 2012, the European Commission had announced their intentions to substantially update data protection policies across the European Union.
 GDPR was designed as the centerpiece of the reform.
 It took four years to get it right and finally in April 2016 it was adopted with a two-year period of transition and preparation for its coming into effect this May.

-While GDPR is far from the best solution - it is already something and it is “better late than never” kind of situation.
+While GDPR is far from the best solution – it is already something and it is a “better late than never” kind of situation.
 At least now we have something.
 The timing couldn’t have been any better because of increased awareness of the importance of privacy and security.

 It is a big achievement considering the turbulent history of previous attempts of developing privacy regulations and absolute uncertainty with the future of privacy on the internet.